Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Federated Visualization

 \subsection{Federated Composition}

 For a visual form to be created, relevant visual features are generated in each client.
-Then the exploration range of data is specified.
 The encryption of model parameters or values is transmitted to the backend server.
-Visual features are reconstructed with respect to the employed scheme in the representation stage (Section 3.2):
+Visual features are reconstructed with respect to the employed scheme in the representation stage (Section 3.2).

 \begin{itemize}